Isaac de Thellusson: Early life

-Thellusson was born on 14 October 1690 in Geneva into a Huguenot family which had fled France for Geneva in the 16th century.
-His parents were Théophile Thellusson and Jeanne Guiguer (sister to Louis Guiguer, who built Prangins Castle).
+Thellusson was born on 14 October 1690 in Geneva, Republic of Geneva, into a Huguenot family which had fled France for Geneva in the 16th century.
+He was the son of Théophile Thellusson, a merchant in Lyon, and Jeanne Guiguer (sister to Louis Guiguer, who built Prangins Castle).
+Thellusson was a great-grandson of the theologian Theodore Tronchin.

 Career

-When his father died in 1705, he had already been away from Geneva a year to gain experience in commerce.
+When his father died in 1705, Thellusson had already been away from Geneva a year to gain experience in commerce.
 He first stayed in Basel, then in Amsterdam, before settling in London with his uncle Isaac Guiguer who was an associate of Nicolas Tourton, where he learned languages and banking.

-Thellusson relocated to Paris in 1707 where he worked for the Tourton et Guiguer bank, which had been founded in c.
+Thellusson moved to Paris in 1707 and began working for the Tourton et Guiguer bank, which had been founded c.
 1703 by his uncle Louis Guiguer with Jean-Claude Tourton.
 He became first clerk before taking over management of the bank in November 1715.
 His uncle Louis Guiguer, who had remained a sponsor, withdrew completely in 1717 and the bank was renamed Thellusson et Cie bank.
-Despite his relative youth, Thellusson becomes a very prominent banker and in his practices, was opposed to the Law system, designed by the financier John Law.
+Despite his relative youth, Thellusson became a very prominent banker and in his practices, was opposed to the Law system, designed by the financier John Law.
 The partnership between Thellusson and Jean-Claude Tourton came to an end in 1722 and the bank continued under the name Tourton et Burrish, named after the first clerk.
 When Jean-Claude Tourton died two years later on 26 July 1724, he had designated Thellusson as his universal legatee, not his Guiguer nephews.
 In no small party due to the fact that Thellusson was a Genevan Huguenot, the two Catholic Guiguer nephews successfully attacked the will.

-Therefore, Thellusson decided to create a new company in 1728, joining forces with François Tronchin.
-The François Tronchin et Cie bank was created on 1 May 1728.
+Therefore, Thellusson decided to create a new company in 1728, joining forces with François Tronchin to found the François Tronchin et Cie bank.
 The two partners, of very different generations and characters, did not get along well and, in October 1740, the company was dissolved their business feud was finally eventually arbitrated by the Small Council of Geneva in 1748.